10 tips on how to standout during your internship abroad

 Disconnect from social media during working hours.

 There is probably nothing worse than an intern getting caught in the middle of checking their Facebook feed or updating their Instagram by their supervisor or co-workers when they should be working.
 This could be your ‘coup de grace’ and you may never be told what somebody saw you doing, leaving you perplexed as to why you’re not getting the opportunity to work on bigger tasks.
-Use your coffee break, lunch hour, or your commute for social media.
+Use your coffee break, lunch hour, or your commute for social media, unless of course you are undertaking an internship related to social media!

 Go above and beyond : Leave your smart phone away from your desk, don’t take it with you to meetings, and only get it out during your breaks or when you leave the office for an off-site meeting.